teusink/Home-Security-by-Pi/2-Configuration.md

    - Go to Settings.
    - Enable DHCP and under Advanced DHCP settings, enable IPv6 DHCP.
    - Under Upstream DNS Servers and then Advanced DNS settings enable DNSSEC.
 This requires a modern DNS resolver by the way.
-   - Select preferred upstream DNS servers (such as Quad9, Cloudflare or Google).
-Tip: also enable IPv6.
+   - Select preferred upstream DNS servers for both IPv4 and IPv6 (such as Quad9, Cloudflare or Google).
+When using Cloudflared (see further down below) you will change the DNS upstream to the local resolver.
    - Make sure you update your [whitelisted domains](https://github.com/teusink/Home-Security-by-Pi/blob/master/2-appendix-PiHole-whitelist.md) (if you want/need).
    - Make sure you update your [blocklists](https://github.com/teusink/Home-Security-by-Pi/blob/master/2-appendix-PiHole-blocklists.md) (if you want/need).
    - Change the short random generated password with a longer random generated one: `sudo pihole -a -p`.
    - Create the file `pihole-FTL.conf` with `sudo touch /etc/pihole/pihole-FTL.conf` to suppress a daily cron-error in your email (see the commit here to permanently fix it: https://github.com/pi-hole/pi-hole/commit/82d5afe9961a7964bc22e70f44ec8fdd504fa855)

-### Optional: Enable DNS-over-HTTPS with Cloudflared
+## Cloudflared DNS-over-HTTPS
 It is possible to encrypt DNS-look-ups upstream using DNS-over-HTTPS.
 The 'downside' of this is that it requires Cloudflare DNS (https://1.1.1.1/).
 It is private and secure, but does not block malicious domains like Quad9 does.
 So it is a choice you have to make, whether or not you want to trust Cloudflare.

 - Execute the following commands to install Cloudflared: